 The rock arch did not disappoint- the massive curved boulder seemed to sit perfectly on the beach’s shore.
 I was mesmerized by the constant flood of ocean water sweeping in and out of its “door.”

 Did I mention this beach has purple sand?
 Patches of amethyst hued pebbles were scattered throughout the beach.
 It almost looked like fairy dust, although I am sure there is some fancy scientific explanation out there.
 After taking a ton of photos I unwillingly started back to my car.
 I will certainly be back to this beach for sunset.
 I can only imagine how this unspoiled “Heaven on Earth” would look under the lit up sky.
-Pfeiffer Beach is for day use only and costs $5 to park, which is totally worth it!
+Pfeiffer Beach is for day use only and costs $10 to park (pro tip: your entrance fee allows you access to all California State Parks for the day until sunset, which is totally worth it!).
 The gates are open seven days a week from 9am-sunset.